Gavin-OP/CSCI3100-ChatU/backend/README.md

 #### `/tweet/like/:tweetId`

-- Usage: When a user clicks the like button of a tweet, add the user's id to the like list of this tweet
+- Usage: When the like button of a tweet is grey and a user clicks it, add the user's id to the like list of this tweet

 - GET

+- Input: a int-type var named tweetId, which is the id of the tweet for which the user clicks the like button

 - Output:

     Success output
     ```javascript
     {
-        "message": "like successful.",
+        "message": 'like successful.',
-        "action_status": true
+        "action_status": true // this boolean being true indicates that the user_id of this user has been added to the array
+                              // stored in the the 'like' attribute of this tweet
+                              // If you clicks the like button when the dislike button is light, the 'true' value here indicates
+                              //that this user is removed from the dislike list and then added to the like list of this tweet

     }
     ```

 #### `/tweet/unlike/:tweetId`

-- Usage: unlike a tweet
+- Usage: When the like button of a tweet is light and a user clicks it, remove the user's id from the like list of this tweet

 - GET

+- Input: a int-type var named tweetId, which is the id of the tweet for which the user clicks the dislike button

 - Output: